 Lenin, who lived in London in the early 20th century, was rescued by a London policeman once, when a meeting turned ugly against him, after Russian police spies sowed a rumour that he was a spy.

 Political refugees could not even be extradited if they could show that the crimes they were accused of abroad – however terrible – were politically motivated.
 Looking back on this now, after a century, it seems extraordinary.

 ‘The British tolerated the political refugees out of principle.
 They gained little from having them here.
 Britons did not support their being here because they knew and liked them; still less because they (or most of them) shared their political views.

-If you can’t make one of the regularly scheduled, just-turn-up, public Lenin's London walks do think about booking one as a private tour.
-If you go private you can have the Lenin's London Walk – or any other London Walk – on a day and at a time that suits your convenience.
+If you can’t make one of the regularly scheduled, just-turn-up, London 1902-1916 – Seedbed of the Russian Revolution it can always be booked as a private tour.
+If you go private you can have the London 1902-1916 – Seedbed of the Russian Revolution walk – or any other London Walk – on a day and at a time that suits your convenience.
 We’ll tailor it to your requirements.
-Ring Fiona or Noel or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
+Ring Fiona or Mary on 020 7624 3978 or email us at [email protected] and we’ll set it up and make it happen for you.
 A private London Walk – they’re good value for an individual or couple and sensational value for a group – makes an ideal group or educational or birthday party or office (team-building) or club outing.

-A private London Walk makes a fab present – be it a birthday or anniversary or get-to-know-your-new neighbourhood gift or Christmas present or whatever.
+A private London Walk makes a fab gift – be it a birthday or anniversary or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.